FalckenS/LolBot/README.md

 ## Current commands:
 - **/latest-game-stats:** Responds with some stats for a player from the most recent LoL match.
 - **/latest-game-ability-stats:** Responds with some stats for a player regarding used abilities from the most recent LoL match.
+- **/latest-game-lane-stats:** Responds with some stats for a player about the laning phase from the most recent LoL match.